codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotion-scenarios/drag-and-drop.md

 max-width="60%"
 %}

-1. Note the release versions for the product.
-   `demo-trioapp` has different versions in `dev` and `qa` environments.
+{:start="2"}

-1. To view the linked applications in each environment, mouse over `demo-trioapp` in the respective environments.
+1. To view the applications linked to the product, `demo-trioapp``,  in each environment, mouse over the product.

 {% include
 image.html